Planning a hike? Unsure of what to carry? Our hiking checklist will help you get kitted out for a long day on the trail.

 Your clothing requirements will definitely vary depending on seasonal climate and location specific weather.
 Research the area you plan to hike and prepare accordingly.

-Footwear – You’ll be spending hours on the trail so it is important to have support for your feet - adequate protection, is incredibly important.
-Hiking boots (or something more flexible like approach shoes if the climate that footing requires it) are a must have.
+- Footwear – You’ll be spending hours on the trail so it is important to have comfortable, supportive shoes which offer adequate protection.
+Hiking boots or trail runners are a must.

-Gaiters – Gaiters are a useful item if the ground is going to be damp or muddy.
-They won’t make footwear waterproof but they will help you avoid splashes and rainfall running onto your socks.
-No one needs soggy feet!
+- Gaiters – Gaiters are useful if the ground is going to be damp or muddy.
+They won’t make footwear waterproof but they will help you avoid splashes and rainfall running onto your socks plus they're great at keeping out debris.

-Hiking socks – Breathable hiking socks keep your feet ventilated as much as possible and provide some cushioning.
+- Hiking socks – Breathable hiking socks keep your feet ventilated as much as possible and provide some cushioning.
 A spare pair ensures that a little rain doesn’t dampen your spirits or, opt for waterproof socks instead.

-Base layer – The ideal base layer will wick away sweat when your engaged in strenuous activity but will also keep you warm in windy or cold conditions.
+- Base layer – The ideal base layer will wick away sweat when your engaged in strenuous activity but will also keep you warm in windy or cold conditions.
 Merino wool is a great choice of material.

-Mid layer – Your mid layer’s breathability and thickness should be chosen based on the location and weather.
-It will help retain and bounce back the heat that wasn’t captured by your base layer.
+- Mid-layer – Your mid layer’s breathability and thickness should be chosen based on the location and weather.
+It will help retain the heat that wasn’t captured by your base layer.
 Fleece is the most common material of choice.

-Outer layer – Your outer layer is your wind break or your waterproof layer (probably both).
-Pick up something light, breathable and check the waterproof rating if you’re expecting rain.
+- Outer layer – Your outer layer is your wind break or your waterproof layer (probably both).
+Your waterproof jacket and trousers should be light, breathable and have a waterproof and breathability rating of 10,000 and above.

-Sunglasses – If it’s sunny there’s a good chance you’ll be needing to protect your eyes.
+- Sunglasses – If it’s sunny there’s a good chance you’ll be needing to protect your eyes, even in winter.

-A map – You may be familiar with the route but it is still important to be prepared.
-A hard copy map is essential for both your safety and for the enjoyment of your hike (remember, technology cannot always be relied on so it's important to have a back up map).
+- A map – You may be familiar with the route but it is still important to be prepared.
+A paper map is essential for both your safety and for the enjoyment of your hike (remember, technology cannot always be relied on so it's important to have a back up map).

 is an incredibly important tool to have around.
 Whether in an emergency or just